Inner Models from Extended Logics: Part 2: Inner model

-We will provide some answers in this paper but many natural questions remain also unanswered.
-We shall prove $C(\aaq)\models CH$ from large cardinal assumptions, but let us immediately observe that ZFC alone does not limit the cardinality of the continuum in $C(\aaq)$ to neither $\aleph_1$ nor to $\le\aleph_2$.
-This is in sharp contrast to the case of $C^*$ (see \cite{kmv}) where the continuum is always $\le\aleph_2$ of $V$.
-Below $\aleph_3$ refers to $\aleph_3$ of $V$.
+We will provide some answers in this paper, but many natural questions remain also unanswered.
+We shall prove $\CAA\models \CH$ from large cardinal assumptions, but let us immediately observe that ZFC alone does not limit the cardinality of the continuum in $\CAA$ to either $\aleph_1$ or to $\le\aleph_2$.
+This is in sharp contrast to the case of $C^*$ (see \cite{kmv}) where the continuum is always at most $\aleph_2$ of $V$.

-\begin{theorem} $Con(ZF)$ implies $Con(|\oR\cap C(\aaq)|\ge\aleph_3)$. \end{theorem}
+\begin{theorem} $Con(ZF)$ implies $Con(|\oR\cap \CAA|\ge\aleph_3^V)$. \end{theorem}